Boost Health & Fitness: 4 Compelling Reasons To Lift Weights

 Having robust and healthy bones is important for your body.
 This can help prevent breaks or fractures that could take a long time for you to recover.

-When you lift weights, it improves the density of your bones and is an ideal way for you to maintain your health through the process of ageing.
-The key to this one is consistency, as research has shown that lifting heavy weights over time not only maintains bone mass but can even build new bone.
+Lifting weights improves the density of your bones and is an ideal way to maintain your health as you age.
+The key is consistency, as research has shown that lifting heavy weights over time not only maintains bone mass, but can even build new bone.

 #2.
 Boosts Your Metabolism